benj-moreau/rdf-property-table/README.md

 # rdf-property-table
-Transform a RDF file into property tables.
+Transform a RDF file into property class tables.

+See [A survey of RDF storage approaches](https://hal.inria.fr/hal-01299496/document) for more informations on property table.

 # Installation